kthuang20/ultimate-bds-guides/markdown-guide.md

 ---

 ## Lists
-You can create a bulleted list by using one asterisk, * ,followed by a space:
+You can create a bulleted list by using one asterisk (*) followed by a space:
 * Bullet 1
 * Bullet 2
 * Bullet 3